 Why is your phone number not listed in the contact info on your website?

 We apologize for the inconvenience.
 Since we are just an online store and not a brick-and-mortar business, we do not have a phone number for customers to call at any time.
-And since we are on Hawaii time, it is still 3am here when it is 9am on the East Coast.
+And since we are on Hawaii time, it is still 3am here when it is 9am on the East Coast, and many people forget the time difference.
 Rather than listing our cell phone number and getting calls in the middle of the night, we opted to list our email only.
 If you need to get a hold of us, send us an email and we'll give you a call.